How to Raise Pool pH When it is Low

 2. Work out the amount of chemicals you need

-If your pool’s total alkalinity is also low then you should probably use baking soda.
+If your pool’s total alkalinity is also low, you should probably use baking soda.
 However, if the pool’s total alkalinity level is not too far from the ideal level of between 80-120 mg/liter (20-30 mg/gallon), then soda ash may be the best chemical to add.
 (See below for more help on which to use).

-For every 10,000 gallons of pool water you will need to add around 12 oz of soda ash or 3-4 pounds of baking soda to increase pH by 0.4
+For every 10,000 gallons of pool water, you will need to add around 12 oz of soda ash or 3-4 pounds of baking soda to increase pH by 0.4

 I suggest that you always add the chemicals in stages – add some, wait a few hours and retest.
 Add more if necessary.